G Wyman Building: Description

-Wyman's clothing store is located on the eastern side of Patrick Street in Laidley in a precinct of late nineteenth and early twentieth century buildings in the centre of Laidley.
+Wyman's former clothing store is located on the eastern side of Patrick Street in Laidley in a precinct of late nineteenth and early twentieth century buildings in the centre of Laidley.
 It is a single storey, brick building with a decorative rendered, masonry parapet and an iron bullnosed awning extending over the footpath supported by timber posts with decorative capitals and brackets.
 Below the awning, the front elevation has large glass display windows framed in timber which flank a central entrance way from the footpath.

 Above the awning a rendered parapet rises above the roof line displaying the inscription in relief, "G. Wyman Estd.
 1883", and above on a semi-circular pediment, "A.D.
 1906".
 The parapet is part of a continuous line of masonry facades which run along this part of Patrick Street presenting a coherent streetscape.

 The interior of the store displays many of the original features in a large open-planned space.
 These include high coffered ceilings with diagonal boarding and ceiling roses, numerous chamfered timber columns with capitals and decorative cast iron vents in the walls.
 Most notable is the original timber service counter which stands free in the centre of the store.
 The counter is a large square with space in the middle for attendants.
 The counter features diagonal boarding and decorative pilasters and wide bench space.

 There is a small partitioned office in the north-east corner of the store and some fitting rooms on the south east corner.
 The floor is covered with linoleum and the walls are still face brick painted white.
 There is evidence of former window openings on the northern wall which have been enclosed.